-In order to evaluate the Proposed Action or an alternative's effects on solid waste disposal facilities, as a first step, the total tonnage of solid waste that would be generated was estimated based on generation rate of pounds per person per year.
+In order to evaluate the Proposed Action or an alternative's effects on solid waste disposal facilities, as a first step, the total tonnage of solid waste that would be generated was estimated.
 Solid waste generation rates were based on actual data obtained from City of Roseville records, data maintained by the Western Placer Waste Management Authority, and data maintained by CalRecycle.
-Table 3.15-3, Solid Waste Generation, Diversion and Disposal at Buildout, presents the estimated solid waste for the Proposed Action and alternatives.
+Table 3.15-3, Solid Waste Generation, Diversion, and Disposal at Buildout, presents the estimated solid waste for the Proposed Action and alternatives.